bydens/js-eng-status/report/daily-plans.md

 > Time: (~4h)

-1. Fixe sort:function in try-bdd-with-utils.
+1. Fix sort:function in try-bdd-with-utils.
 1. Your my implementation of
 	* Build a table
 	* Elements by tag name